How Much Does House Cleaning Services Cost?

 House cleaning services cost $25 to $50 per hour per cleaner or about $30 to $50 per room.
 A 2,000 sqft. home with 3 bedrooms and 2 bathrooms costs $140 to $190 to clean or about $0.07 to $0.10 per square foot.
 A 1-bed 1-bath apartment starts at $60 to $90.

 Cleaning rates depend on the type of cleaning and the size of the home.
 Additional services such as washing and folding laundry, cleaning the windows, or cleaning the fridge will add to your final cost.
 Many house cleaning companies offer discounts and package deals for setting up a weekly or monthly cleaning contract.
+Our house cleaning pricing guide covers all important aspects and will help you make an educated decision.

 |National Average Cost||$121|